creviceapp/creviceapp/readme.markdown

 Send mouse and keyboard input events to the foreground window.
 This API provides single and multiple sending method.
-The events sent by single sending method is guaranteed to arrive the window in order, but this does not necessarily mean the events will not be interrupted by the other events.
+The events sent by single sending method is guaranteed to arrive to the window in order, but this does not necessarily mean it will not be interrupted by the other events.
-Multiple sending method guarantees the events sent by it will not be interrupted by the other events.
+Multiple sending method guarantees that the events sent by it will not be interrupted by the other events.
-Both methods support the same API for sending mouse and keyboard events except that multiple sending method is need to explicitly be called `Send()` at last.
+Both methods support the same API for sending mouse and keyboard events except that multiple sending method is need to be called `Send()` at last.

 ```cs
 SendInput.ExtendedKeyDown(VK_LWIN);